la2050/archive/_projects/2015/the-coachart-student-coach-matching-app.md

     will track the number of students matched through our SalesForce database.
     We will track the number of cities represented by considering a city “represented” when at least 30 matches are taking place in that city.
+  Where will you be working?: []
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Implement a pilot or new project
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Connect” metrics?:
+    - Rates of volunteerism
+    - Percentage of Angelenos that volunteer informally (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?